davidwoolsey/Learning-Python/README.md

 # Learning Python
- A place to store Jupyter notebooks and work learning python for data science
+ A place to store Jupyter notebooks and the labs that I'm using to learn python for data science.